What’s not to love about Italy? The food, the wine, the history—it’s no wonder people can’t get enough of la bella Italia.

 As one of the most beautiful cities in the world, Venice remains a highly popular Italy cruise port.
 Once you arrive to La Serenissima, take a romantic gondola ride and sail through the city’s network of winding canals while being serenaded by accordion music and song.

 After traversing the Grand Canal and floating under the iconic Rialto Bridge, explore the floating city on foot.
-Head towards Doge’s Palace, the Gothic building which housed the rulers of Venice, and take a photo in front of the Bridge of Sighs, a hot spot for honeymooners and love birds.
+Head towards Doge’s Palace, the Gothic building which housed the rulers of Venice, and take a photo in front of the Bridge of Sighs, a hot spot for love birds and newlyweds on a honeymoon cruise.

 Squeeze in some shopping at La Mercerie, where you’ll find everything from luxury stores to Venetian costume and souvenir shops.
 Don’t miss stopping by the famous St. Mark’s Square, where you’ll be amazed by the ornate golden mosaics decorating the façade of St. Mark’s Basilica.